 Processing Times After Denial

 An appeal to the DOL with the reasons the denial should be reconsidered is initially called a Request for Reconsideration.
-The DOL’s current stated processing times are just three months.
-Historically, however, processing of these requests has taken considerably longer.
+A request for reconsideration can be made within 30 calendar days from the date of the denial.
+Historically, however, the processing of these requests has taken considerably longer.
 The processing time can vary based on the DOL’s current caseload, as well as whether the denial was due to government error, or if the reviewing analyst asks for additional information before rendering a decision.

 If the DOL refuses to reconsider its decision, the employer has the option to file a request for review (appeal) to the Board of Alien Labor Certification Appeals (BALCA).
 BALCA issues a notice of docketing, asking for confirmation that the employer still wishes to proceed with the appeal.
 There is no standard processing time for BALCA decisions.
 However, it generally takes more than a year from the notice of docketing to the issuance of a final BALCA decision.

 Given the significant waiting time, at the point of a PERM denial, it is important to discuss the various potential strategies and options with a qualified immigration attorney before choosing a course of action.
 There are numerous, somewhat complex considerations that vary based upon the particulars of the case.
 The option of starting over also must be considered after a denial, as, in many cases, it may be the most viable option.